Q: What is certified organic farming?

 Q: How is Haliburton Community Organic Farm currently managed?

 A: The Society is managed by a volunteer Board of Directors.
 The Board or its sub-committees addresses farming activities, fundraising, education and community liaison.
 We have also been hugely supported by volunteers who have gifted their services – including such professions as landscape architect, contractor, accountant and lawyer.

 Q: How is Haliburton Community Organic Farm being developed?

-A: The farm started small and in the year 2015 has 7 farming businesses, with 10 farmers, a seedling greenhouse business and native plant nursery, and a robust hands-on seasonal restorative gardening course, bringing the land into full cultivation.
+A: The farm started small and in the year 2021 has 5 farming businesses, with 8 farmers, including a native plant nursery, and a robust hands-on seasonal restorative gardening course, bringing the land into full cultivation.
 There is a forested habitat and wetlands restoration area which are tended by skilled volunteers to safeguard our local eco-system.
 A core group of volunteers in the Education Garden are cultivating a portion of land run by the Society for educational and demonstration purposes.

 Q: How was the land rezoned to accommodate the farm?

 A: The land was zoned for utility use within the Agricultural Land Reserve (ALR).
 While a small portion of it remains a utility zone under ownership by CRD Water, the rest of the land has been transferred to Saanich and rezoned, as a Rural Demonstration Farm zone.
 The Haliburton Farm remains within the ALR.

 Q: Is there parking for cars at the farm, or other ways of getting there?

 A: Adequate on-site parking is available for participants in work parties and small workshop events and weekly farm stand or CSA pick-up customers.
 There is local bus service with stops at the bottom of Haliburton Road.
 We encourage local residents to walk or ride bicycles to the farm.